-As the site is providing 13 on-site car spaces within the development it complies with the requirements of the Maitland DCP (2011).
+As the site is providing 1 on-site staff car parking space (accessible) within the development it complies with the requirements of the Maitland DCP (2011).

-The car parking also needs to be in accordance with Australian Standard AS2890.1-2004 and provide as a minimum the following;
+The car parking also needs to be in accordance with Australian Standard AS2890.1 - 2004 Parking facilities - Part 1 Off street car parking and provide as a minimum the following.

-- Car park size 2.4 m x 5.4 m for staff or 2.6 m x 5.4 for visitors
+- Car park size 2.4 m x 5.4 m for staff with a shared space 2.4 metres wide for an accessible car space.

-- Aisle width 5.8 m
+- Aisle width 5.8 m; and

-- Blind aisle extension 1 m
+- Blind aisle extension 1 m.